-When executing an employment contract, the parties may agree to a probationary period to determine if an employee is suitable for a particular job.
-The probationary period must be stipulated in the employment contract and may not exceed three months for general staff and six months for executive staff including senior managers and their deputies, senior accountants and their deputies, chiefs of branches, representative offices and other standalone subdivisions, unless otherwise provided by Kyrgyz law.
+When concluding an employment contract, the parties may agree to the inclusion of a probationary period clause to determine if an employee is suitable for a particular job.
+The probationary period may not exceed three months for general staff and six months for executive staff including senior managers and their deputies, senior accountants and their deputies, chiefs of branches, representative offices and other standalone subdivisions, unless otherwise provided by Kyrgyz law.
 The probationary period may not be extended even with the employee's consent.
+Labour law sets forth specific cases when a probationary period clause is not applicable.

-If the employee's performance on probation is not satisfactory, the employer may terminate the employment contract by giving at least 3 days' prior written notice to the employee stating the reasons for considering the employee to have failed to satisfactorily complete the probationary period.
+If the employee's performance on probation is

+not satisfactory, the employer may terminate the employment contract by giving at least 3 days' prior written notice to the employee stating the reasons for considering the employee to have failed to satisfactorily complete the probationary period.